-The District transferred \$160,687 from the general fund to the other aggregate funds for debt related payments.
+The District transferred \$127,519 from operating funds to other aggregate funds for debt-related payments.

-8: RETIREMENT PLANS
+8: RETIREMENT PLAN

 Arkansas Teacher Retirement System

 Plan Description

 The District contributes to the Arkansas Teacher Retirement System (ATRS), a cost-sharing multiple-employer defined benefit pension plan that covers employees of schools and education-related agencies, except certain non-teaching school employees.
 ATRS, administered by a Board of Trustees, provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 Benefit provisions are established by State law and can be amended only by the Arkansas General Assembly.
 The Arkansas Teacher Retirement System issues a publicly available financial report that includes financial statements and required supplementary information for ATRS.
 That report may be obtained by writing to Arkansas Teacher Retirement System, 1400 West Third Street, Little Rock, Arkansas 72201, by calling 501-682-1517, or by visiting the ATRS website at www.artrs.gov.